botivater/discord-bot/README.md

 # Botivater Bot (API server)
 The Botivater Bot is used to control the Discord bot and present an API to the frontend.
-It runs purely on Node.js using Discord.js for Discord communication and MikroORM for database persistence.
+It runs purely on Node.js using Discord.js for Discord communication and Prisma for database persistence.

 ## Table of contents
 - [Botivater Bot (API server)](#botivater-bot-api-server)